JuliaReach/LazySets.jl/docs/src/man/optional_dependencies.md

 ## Optimization algorithms

 Some computations require use of external numerical optimization solvers.
 The modeling language [`JuMP`](https://github.com/jump-dev/JuMP.jl) is loaded by default, together with the [GLPK](https://en.wikipedia.org/wiki/GNU_Linear_Programming_Kit) solver for linear programs (LPs).
 Other solvers can be loaded on-demand, even commercial ones, provided that you have the appropriate license.
-See JuMP's documentation page [Supported solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers) for further details.
+See JuMP's [documentation page on supported solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers) for further details.

 For other uses, such as line search methods to compute the support function of lazy intersections of certain sets, [`Optim`](https://github.com/JuliaNLSolvers/Optim.jl) can be optionally loaded.